CiscoSteve42/Notes/FreeBSD/info.md

 The Shell
 ---------

-* The default language for FreeBSD is Bash's dad, **sh**. .rc and .history files reflect this.
+* The default shell choices for FreeBSD is Bash's dad, Bourne Shell **sh**, C Shell *csh*, and *tch*.
+Your .rc and .history files should reflect this.

 Install packages on FreeBSD